yapily/registration-scripts/README.md

 6. Name the certificate after ether of the file names without the extension
 7. Save
 8. Repeat steps 3-7 for the OB WAC files
+9. Create or identify the Yapily Application you wish to use these certs for
+10. Email Yapily to request which `redirectUrl` for each application in Yapily